anuragsatpathy/anuragsatpathy.github.io/_pages/publications.md

 </section>
 </div>

 <p class="vish-pubs-note"><strong>Anurag Satpathy</strong> is highlighted in the author list.
-Publication links, awards, and equal-contribution notes are retained with each entry.</p>
+Equal-contribution notes, awards, and publication links are retained with the corresponding entry.</p>